rkappagantula/Election_Analysis/README.md

 > - **Diana DeGette** won the election, with a total votes of **272,892**
 > - In addition, **Diana DeGette** has the total percentage votes of `73.8%
 > - **Diana DeGette** is the Winner
+### Election-Audit Summary:
+Using this program any data set can be audited as the data is stored in dictionaries.